Poor Circulation: Causes and Solutions

 Poor circulation is a common symptom present in people with chronic diseases.
 Most commonly, people experience poor circulation in legs and feet, and occasionally in hands.
 This is manifested in feeling cold hands and/or feet.
 However, when extremities have reduced blood perfusion, the same is true for all vital organs, including the brain and heart.
 As a result of reduced blood flow (due to vasoconstriction), people can experience cold hands and feet, or angina pain, or headaches, or constipation and/or dozens of other symptoms.

 Constriction of arteries and arterioles can take place due to low blood sugar, medical drugs, and neurological causes.
-However, the most common cause of poor circulation is low CO2 in the arterial blood since CO2 is the most potent known vasodilator (see links to physiological studies below).
-As a result, people with poor circulation in their legs or feet (or other body parts) also have reduced body O2 levels.
-In fact, they nearly always have less than 20 s for the body O2 test, while the medical norm is about 40 seconds.
+However, the most common cause of poor circulation is low CO2 in the arterial blood since CO2 is the most potent known vasodilator that causes vasodilation.
+As a result, people with poor circulation in their legs or feet (or other body parts) also have reduced body oxygen levels.
+In fact, they nearly always have less than 20 seconds for the DIY body oxygen test, while the medical norm is about 40 seconds.

 Common symptoms of reduced blood flow

-Well over 90% of modern people have abnormally low arterial CO2 24/7 due to chronic overbreathing.
+Well over 90% of modern people have abnormally low arterial CO2 24/7 (see the Homepage for the most important graphs and charts present on this site) due to chronic overbreathing.
 Let us see historical evidence related to a large increase in breathing.

 Common symptoms of poor circulation include cold hands and feet, panic attacks, chest pain, chronic fatigue, sinusitis, coughing, and many other symptoms related to hyperventilation (see this link for symptoms of poor circulation).

-An additional cause of reduced blood flow is a lack of grounding to the Earth (Earthing).
-This is also important since grounding reduces blood viscosity and allows better circulation of body parts.
-This was confirmed in the clinical study "Earthing (Grounding) the Human Body Reduces Blood Viscosity-a Major Factor in Cardiovascular Disease" published in the Journal of Alternative and Complement Medicine in 2012.
+An additional cause of reduced blood flow is a lack of something that was common all the time for people living centuries ago.
+This is also important since presence of this natural factor reduces blood viscosity and allows better circulation of blood to all body organs and tissues.
+This was confirmed in the clinical study "*THIS FACTOR OF* the Human Body Reduces Blood Viscosity-a Major Factor in Cardiovascular Disease" published in the Journal of Alternative and Complement Medicine in 2012.
+Find out this X factor that helps to improve perfusion of the body organs right below here as your bonus content.

 How to improve circulation